website-devfuria/devfuria.com.br/linux/vbox-headers-for-the-current-running-kernel-were-not-found.md

 ---
-layout: grid12-article
+layout:      grid93-article
 title:       Resolvendo o erro "headers for the current running kernel were not found"
-description: fix error "headers for the current running kernel were not found"
+description: Resolvendo o erro fix error "headers for the current running kernel were not found"
+menu:        linux-vbox
 ---

 Ao instalar o __Guest Additions__ para __Virtual Box__ no Linux, as vezes, nos esquecemos de instalar os headers do kernel.